metapolator/metapolator/next/docs/architecture.md

-Modules are organized in a hierarchical way from *more general/managing* to *more specialized/actually doing something*. **This Hierarchy is reflected in the directory structure of our code.** As a guideline: interaction between modules follows the edges of the hierachy graph.
+Modules are organized in a hierarchical way from *more general/managing* to *more specialized/actually doing something*. **This Hierarchy is reflected in the directory structure of our code.** As a guideline: interaction between modules follows the edges of the hierarchy graph.
 This implies the [Law of Demeter](http://en.wikipedia.org/wiki/Law_of_Demeter) (LoD) or principle of least knowledge.
 However for good reason we'll break this rule occasionally, because it can lead to bloated interfaces.
-For better decoupling Modules higher up in the hierachy can call Modules below directly.
+For better decoupling Modules higher up in the hierarchy can call Modules below directly.
-But if a Module lower in the hierachy want's to call upwards it should provide a callback or event mechanism where other code can bind to.
+But if a Module lower in the hierarchy want's to call upwards it should provide a callback or event mechanism where other code can bind to.

 ### Some rules for Modules